The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

 Credit cards are a convenient tool for covering the cost of unforeseen financial emergencies and spreading out large payments over time.
 However, access to credit can differ from person to person.
-Age, income level, gender and race tend to influence the number of credit cards one holds.
+Age, income level, gender and race tend to influence the number of credit cards one holds, as well as the number and amount of credit lines that are extended.

 Here’s a look at the state of credit card ownership in the U.S.